 Once a minimalist mindset is adopted, it no longer becomes just about ‘not owning too many things’, but how you can make your life more simple and easily manageable.

-Free of tension about clutter, minimalist people have more time for experiences that are important to them.
+With less clutter, minimalist people have more time for experiences that are important to them.
 They feel less stressed and happier since all their needs are met with less stuff around them – it’s a truly refreshing way of living!

-Of course, not all of these characteristics may be your characteristics as a minimalist person and they are interchangeable depending on your mindset and how you prefer to live.
+Of course, not all of these common characteristics may be your characteristics as a minimalist person and they are interchangeable depending on your mindset and how you prefer to live.

-Minimalism For Beginners: 10 Tips To Kickstart Your Minimalist Life
+- Minimalism For Beginners: 10 Tips To Kickstart Your Minimalist Life

-Things I Stopped Buying To Embrace Minimalism
+- Things I Stopped Buying To Embrace Minimalism